Getting Around in Boston

 Boston’s subway, or ‘the T’, is composed of four colour-coded rail lines.
 This comprehensive network covers all the main areas of the city.
 If using a CharlieCard for one-way rides, commuters get free transfers on most subway and local bus routes.

-Express buses which travel longer distances operate in Boston.
+There are also express buses in Boston which travel over longer distances.
 These are more expensive than regular buses.

 The MBTA runs a number of water shuttles.
 There are also non-MBTA ferries and water taxis available at several ports.

 The commuter rail system in Boston is primarily used for travelling to towns outside the city.
-Due to the fact that these trains are infrequent, it's much faster to use the subway when travelling within Boston.
+Since these trains are infrequent, it's much faster to use the subway when travelling within Boston.

 Taxis in Boston